Initiatives to Achieve Net Zero Carbon

 Cosmo Denki Green for Households

-With the Cosmo Denki Green program for households, consumers can purchase CO2-free electricity that is essentially 100% renewable energy.
-This is done by offering non-fossil fuel energy certificates for electricity derived from renewable energy that are equivalent to or more than the customer’s annual electricity consumption.
+With the Cosmo Denki Green program, customers can purchase CO2-free electricity that is essentially 100% renewable energy.
+This is done by offering non-fossil-fuel energy certificates for electricity derived from renewable energy that are equivalent to or exceed the customer’s annual electricity consumption.
 This option results in a CO2 emission coefficient of zero.
-To operate Cosmo Denki Green, Cosmo Oil Marketing procures wind-generated electricity from Cosmo Eco Power and supplies it to customers.
+For this program, Cosmo Oil Marketing procures wind-generated electricity from Cosmo Eco Power and supplies it to customers.

 Moreover, since a portion of the electricity sales is donated to the COSMO Eco Fund, Cosmo Denki Green customers are also able to support the environmental activities of this fund.